ttlew/conversation/dialog-beta.md

   Be sure to do lots of testing as you configure the digression behavior.

+- **When to use digressions instead of slot node-level handlers**: For general questions that users might ask at any time, use a root node that allows digressions into it, and that goes back to the flow that was in progress.
+For nodes with slots, try to anticipate the types of related questions users might want to ask while filling in the slots, and address them by adding handlers to the node.

-- **When to use digressions instead of slot node-level handlers**: Use slot node-level handlers to anticipate and address questions that users might ask which are related to the goal of the node with slots specifically.
-For example, if the node with slots collects the information required to fill out an insurance claim, then you might want to add node-level handlers that address more general questions about insurance claims.
-However, if an intent is general enough that users might ask about it in multiple contexts, then address it with a root node that allows digressions into it instead.
-Examples of intents that serve better as digression-enabled root nodes include ones that address questions about how to get additional customer support, or where your stores are located, or about the history of your company.
+For example, if the node with slots collects the information required to fill out an insurance claim, then you might want to add handlers that address common questions about insurance.
+However, for questions about how to get help, or your stores locations, or the history of your company, use a root level node.